fredrikaverpil/pyside2-macos/README.md

 ### Tagging creates a new relese

-Manual tagging causes Travis CI to generate a Github release and attach the built wheels to it.
+Manual tagging causes a Github release to be created through CI deploy.
+PySide2 wheels will be attached to the release notes as they are fully built.
 Tag using semver (`[v]major.minor.patch` or `YY.MM.DD`), e.g. `2018.01.01`, since PySide2 does not yet have a maintained version string.

 ```bash
 git commit -am "Commit all changes..."